m3-learning/PLD_Workflow/README.md

 3).
 Decrease the "EXPOSE" to 2,000,000ns and Click "REC" to start recording before ablation.

+## 6. Addition instruction to pack python code to executable file:

+Make sure the python file do not include any dependencies, and run:

+    pyinstaller --onefile pld_app_plume.py

 <!--
 # PLDForm README:
 ## Utility functions for Pulsed Laser Deposition